 The Spendido Lido, a self-serve buffet that rises two levels on the Lido Deck, is a crowd-pleaser because of its uncommon variety and its proximity to the pools, hot tubs, water slide and sun decks.
 With capacity for nearly 1,400 diners, there is plenty of indoor and outdoor seating, and enough ocean views to go around.
 However, the lines can get long, especially at breakfast, so be prepared for waits.

-Splendido Lido serves a continental breakfast, beginning at 6:30 a.m., and then breaks out into a full-blown breakfast, offered from 7 a.m. to noon.
-This is a ship that stays up late and sleeps in -- it's not unusual to see cruisers enjoying bacon and eggs at close to midday.
-Breakfast includes a made-to-order egg station and daily specials like eggs Benedict, an egg-and-cheese burrito and cheesy chicken rolls.
+Splendido Lido serves a continental breakfast, beginning at 6.30 am, and then breaks out into a full-blown breakfast, offered from 7 am to 11.45 am.
+This is a ship that stays up late and sleeps in -- it's not unusual to see cruisers enjoying bacon and eggs close to midday.

-The buffet lunch can be pretty grand.
-At the Mongolian Wok, for instance, you select a bowl of fresh vegetables -- onions, mushrooms, snow peas and carrots, for example -- that the chef then fries with chicken, salmon, pork, duck or squid.
-There's also a choice of sauces: black bean, Thai barbeque or Sichuan.
-Every day, look for a rotating selection based on the chef's choice, featuring, for instance, a French, Caribbean or Mexican culinary theme.
-Last but not least, the dessert bar tops lunch off with selections that include cherry Jell-O, Linzer torte, orange diet cake, banana cream pie and cookies.
+The buffet lunch served from 12 pm to 1.30 pm can be pretty grand.
+At the Mongolian Wok, for instance, you select a bowl of fresh vegetables -- onions, mushrooms, snow peas and carrots, for example -- that the chef then fries with chicken, salmon, pork, duck or squid and a choice of sauces.
+Every day, look for a rotating daily selection based on the chef's choice, such as a Mexican culinary theme.

 There's no wait staff in Splendido Lido, so if you want a glass of wine or an aperitif to accompany the meal, you'll have to walk to a poolside bar to get one.